Back to top

 Introduction

-This privacy notice tells you what to expect when National Records of Scotland (NRS) collects personal information.
-It applies to information we collect when you:
+This privacy notice tells you what to expect when National Records of Scotland (NRS) collects and uses your personal information.

 Data Controllers